nodejs/community-committee/Community-Committee-Charter.md

 ## Section 4.
 Establishment of the Community Committee.

 Membership is for 6 months.
 The group will ask on a regular basis if the expiring members would like to stay on.
 A member just needs to reply to renew.
 There is no fixed size of the CC.
-However, the expected target for Advisers, as defined in Section 10, is between 9 and 12, to ensure adequate coverage of important areas of community expertise, balanced with the ability to make decisions efficiently.
+However, the expected target for Advisors, as defined in Section 10, is between 9 and 12, to ensure adequate coverage of important areas of community expertise, balanced with the ability to make decisions efficiently.

 There is no specific set of requirements or qualifications for CC membership beyond these rules.
 The CC may add additional members to the CC by a standard CC motion and vote.
 A CC member may be removed from the CC by voluntary resignation, or by a standard CC motion.